 However, the best online poker sites do have a few things in common.

 Even though many players still don’t rate it as hugely important, the quality of poker software has a massive impact on the overall user experience.

-The best online poker rooms provide an easy-to-manoeuvre lobby with good search functions, pleasant graphics and a good number of customization options such as a choice of different table styles and avatars or ability to play multiple tables at once.
+The best online poker rooms provide an easy-to-maneuver lobby with good search functions, pleasant graphics, and a good number of customization options such as a choice of different table styles and avatars or ability to play multiple tables at once.

 It’s just as important to know whether the site allows Heads-Up Display software or supports anonymous play.

 Very few online poker sites offer an instant-play option along with the usual downloadable software.

 Providing that graphics, game choice and gameplay are identical, the no-download version can be a major benefit in certain situations, such as when using someone else’s computer or smartphone or when limited space makes you reluctant to install yet another app.

 Player Traffic & Round the Clock Game Availability

 Player traffic is important for obvious reasons: we all want someone to play with.